La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > _I get widowed._
 > `I become finishing being married.`

 If there are several modal particles in one sentence, the rule is that we read them from left to right together, thinking of it as a so-called _imaginary journey_.
-We begin at an implied point in time and space (the speaker's "now and here" if no noun follows), and then follow the modals one after another from left to right.
+We begin at an implied point in time and space (the speaker's "now and here" if no argument is attached to the right), and then follow the modals one after another from left to right.

 Let's take **mi mo'u co'a speni**.